mdavistffhrtporg/mdavistffhrtporg/README.md

 - 👋 Hi, I’m @mdavistffhrtporg
 - 👀 I’m interested in the Fedora Project
-- 🌱 I’m currently learning how to become a software engineer
+- 🌱 I’m currently learning...well, learning... :-)
-- 💞️ I’m looking to collaborate on FOSS
+- 💞️ I’m looking to collaborate with the Fedora Project
-- 📫 How to reach me mdavis@fhrp.org
+- 📫 How to reach me matthewd@matthewd.xyz
 - 😄 Pronouns: he/him/his
 - ⚡ Fun fact: I have a degree in psychology and neuroscience.
 I also studied pain and inflammation during university, and have a publication on that subject